SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh5.md

 - After the establishment of minimum work age (10), progressive schooling occurred => "what are we to do with non-working kids with working parents?"
 	- Elementary school designed to create a national citizen
 - IR: **the market is dictated by the machine**
-- Marx: repositioning perspective around labo
+- Marx: repositioning perspective around labor

+> No ethical consumption in capitalism